 Most people fill in forms online placing a remarkable amount of trust in sites whose security standard may not be known.
 Almost everyone does not read the “Terms and Conditions” before accepting them while creating a new account or signing up on a website.
 We fill in login credentials, credit card information and other important details then click a button; data leaves the machine, but where does it go?
 What measure is being taken to ensure its safety?

 After the internet became global, new standards were invented for protection against cyber attacks.
 In 1994, Secure Socket Layer (SSL) protocol came into existence and HTTPS (Hypertext Transfer Protocol, with an SSL) was introduced.
 Then came Transport Layer Security (TLS), an assured version of Transmission Control Protocol (TCP).
-All these security protocols have been invented to protect the user’s interest in case of distrust.
+All these security protocols have been invented to protect the user’s interest in the case of distrust.
 But, numerous websites have failed to adopt the SSL which creates the perfect opportunity for hackers to steal details even before the “Submit” button is clicked.

 The SSL or TLS always performs a “handshake” that ensures end-point verification, confirming that the data is being received only from the site we think it is, and encryption, which eliminates the possibility of information being tapped and copied.